glFusion/external/README.md

 * You can use this with a pure html page, but it would have to be converted to a php page to handle the header.
 See the phphtml.php template.
 Alternatively you can configure your web server to render all HTML pages using PHP, which entails a performance hit.
+* If you enable the plugin to list external pages to users, you will definitely want to use a meangful page title for each page.